Rosalind von Schirach

-Rosalind von Schirach (21 April 1898 in Berlin – 1981 in Munich) was a German opera singer, mainly known as a lyric soprano.
+Rosalind von Schirach (21 April 1898 – 13 December 1981) was a German opera singer, mainly known as a lyric soprano.

 From 1920 to 1925 she performed under the pseudonym Rosa Lind at the Leipzig Opera.
 From 1925 to 1928 she performed as Rosa Lind as a coloratura soprano at the National Theatre Mannheim.
 She later performed as a lyric soprano under her real name Rosalind von Schirach from 1930 to 1935 at the Deutsche Oper Berlin.
+She moved to the Berlin State Opera in 1935.
 She performed at the Royal Opera House in London in 1935.

+She was portrayed as the "ideal image of a Nordic-Aryan singer" in the early Third Reich.
+She joined the Nazi Party in 1932.
+At the Deutsche Oper she organised a Nazi employees' cell, assisted by her lover baritone Gerhard Hüsch.

-She was the daughter of the theatre director Carl von Schirach and his American wife Emma Middleton Lynah Tillou, and a member of the noble Sorbian Schirach family.
-Her brother was the Nazi youth leader Baldur von Schirach; Rosalind von Schirach did not share her brother's Nazi views, and her career declined during the Nazi era.
+She was the daughter of the theatre director Carl von Schirach, a member of the noble Sorbian Schirach family, and his American wife Emma Middleton Lynah Tillou.
+She had two brothers including Nazi youth leader Baldur von Schirach.

+She married Viktor Borsini Edler von Hohenstern.
+She was a Christian, but may have left the Church.